instana/terraform-provider-instana/docs/resources/automation_policy.md

 * `name` - Required - The policy type (manual or automatic).
 * `condition` - Optional - The condition that selects the list of entities on which the policy is run.
 Only for automatic policy type.
 [Details](#condition-argument-reference)
-* `action` - Optional - The description of the input parameter.
+* `action` - Required - The configuration for the automation action.

 ### Condition Argument Reference